-After the instructor leaves the room, the OTEI director or a trained consultant starts off in smaller classes by initiating a discussion and in large classes by breaking the students into small groups to fill out a brief, open-ended questionnaire, followed by a discussion.
+After the instructor leaves the room, the OTEI director or a trained consultant starts by students filling out a brief, open-ended questionnaire, which they then discuss in small groups.
+This feedback is gathered and clarifications are made with the consultant in a brief discussion.
 Student anonymity is assured.
 The director or consultant later meets privately with the instructor to share and interpret the results.
+The survey essentially asks students three questions: What is helping their learning?
+What are barriers to their learning?
+What can they do themselves to improve their learning?

 Analysis of Course Design and Materials:

-Services include analysis and recommendations of the elements of a course of instruction, such as: syllabus and assignments, test construction (particularly for higher order thinking), course design to meet learning outcomes, and application of teaching methods appropriate to the course goals.
+Our staff can analyze and make recommendations on the elements of a course of instruction, such as: syllabus and assignments, test construction (particularly for higher order thinking), course design to meet learning outcomes, organization of a course (including Canvas elements) and application of teaching methods appropriate to the course goals.

 Consultation on Grants / Teaching as Research: